Swadhin-0434/falcon4.0/readme.md

 Domain :

-- Domain name represent the specified name on the google by which our website is represent.
+- Domain name represent the specified name on the google by which our website is represnt.
 - its a specific name so that no one can take it by not taking your permission. ex. webbocket.com webbocket - domain name